haydenkolb/Geoguessr-Clone-Project/README.md

 Before running any of the following commands make sure your current working directory is the root of this project (geoguessr-clone-project).
 You also need to have NPM installed to be able to run the commands.

-If you haven't installed the project dependencies (Webpack & Firebase) then use this command to install them.
+If you haven't installed the project dependencies (Webpack, Firebase, Eslint, Airbnb) then use this command to install them.
 > `npm install`

 To build the main.js file run this command.
 You should run this command everytime after you change the JS in the src folder.
 > `npm run build`

+To use eslint (will fix errors and show errors it can't fix) on a JS file run this command.
+You should only use it on JS files you write (so only the files in the src folder).
+> `npx eslint --fix <path to JS file here>`